Developer-Sanctuary/Constitution/README.md

 ##### Section IV: Ownership of the Server

-10. The role of the "Server Owner" can be held by anyone as long as theindividual is @firecubestudios or the elected Head of State.
+10. The role of the "Server Owner" can be held by anyone as long as the individual is @firecubestudios or the elected Head of State.

-11. If a vote by the elected Head of State for requesting server owner surpasses2/3 majority in the Parliament and 60% of votes in a public poll, then theownership gets passed to the Head of State.
+11. If a vote by the elected Head of State for requesting server owner surpasses 2/3 majority in the Parliament and 60% of votes in a public poll, then the ownership gets passed to the Head of State.

 12. If the Head of State is not participating in the next election or is willing toretire, the ownership shall get passed to @firecubestudios again.

-13. The server owner must comply with all National System of Rules (NSR).
+13. The server owner must comply with all of the regulations comprised in the National System of Rules (NSR).

 * * *